praw-dev/asyncpraw/docs/package_info/praw7_migration.rst

 Class :class:`.APIException` has also been renamed to :class:`.RedditAPIException`.
-Importing :class:`.APIException` will still work, but is deprecated, but will be removed in PRAW 8.0.
+Importing :class:`.APIException` will still work, but is deprecated, but will be removed in Async PRAW 8.0.

-PRAW 7 introduced a fundamental change in how exceptions are recieved from Reddit's API.
+PRAW 7 introduced a fundamental change in how exceptions are received from Reddit's API.
 Reddit can return multiple exceptions for one API action, and as such, the exception :class:`.RedditAPIException` serves as a container for each of the true exception objects.
 These objects are instances of